igoakulov/tokker/README.md

 # Tokker

-A fast, simple CLI tool for tokenizing text using OpenAI's `tiktoken` library.
-Get accurate token counts for GPT models with a single command.
+A fast, simple CLI tool for tokenizing text using OpenAI's `tiktoken` library and HuggingFace transformers.
+Get accurate token counts for GPT models, LLaMA, BERT and more with a single command.

 ---

 ## Features

 - **Simple Usage**: Just `tok 'your text'` - that's it!
-- **Multiple Tokenizers**: Support for `o200k_base` (GPT-4o) and `cl100k_base` (GPT-4) tokenizers
+- **26 Tokenizers**: Best from OpenAI's tiktoken (tt) and HuggingFace transformers (hf) libraries - GPT, Deepseek, Llama, Qwen, Bert and other tokenizers - all in one place.
 - **Flexible Output**: JSON, plain text, and summary output formats
-- **Configuration**: Persistent configuration for default tokenizer settings
+- **Configuration**: Persistent configuration for default tokenizer and delimiter
-- **Text Analysis**: Token count, word count, character count, and token frequency analysis
+- **Text Analysis**: Token count, word count, character count, and token frequency
 - **Cross-platform**: Works on Windows, macOS, and Linux
+- **100% local**: Works fully locally on device after installation

 ---